Emily Carr: Early life

-Born in Victoria, British Columbia, in 1871, the year British Columbia joined Canada, Emily Carr was the second-youngest of nine children born to English parents Richard and Emily (Saunders) Carr.
+Born in Victoria, British Columbia, in 1871, the year British Columbia joined Canada, Emily Carr was the second youngest of nine children born to English parents Richard and Emily (Saunders) Carr.
 The Carr home was on Birdcage Walk (now Government Street), in the James Bay district of Victoria, a short distance from the legislative buildings (nicknamed the 'Birdcages') and the town itself.
+Today it is a museum and National Historic Site of Canada called Emily Carr House.

-The Carr children were raised on English tradition.
+The Carr children were raised in an English tradition.
 Her father believed it was sensible to live on Vancouver Island, a colony of Great Britain, where he could practice English customs and continue his British citizenship.
-The family home was made up in lavish English fashion, with high ceilings, ornate moldings, and a parlor.
+The family home was made up in lavish English fashion, with high ceilings, ornate moldings, and a parlour.
 Carr was taught in the Presbyterian tradition, with Sunday morning prayers and evening Bible readings.
 Her father called on one child per week to recite the sermon, and Emily consistently had trouble reciting it.

 Carr's mother died in 1886, and her father died in 1888.
 Her oldest sister Edith Carr became the guardian of the rest of the children.

 Carr's father encouraged her artistic inclinations, but it was only in 1890, after her parents' deaths, that Carr pursued her art seriously.
-She studied at the San Francisco Art Institute for two years (1890–92) before returning to Victoria.
-In 1899 Carr traveled to London, where she studied at the Westminster School of Art.
-Carr also visited the Nootka Indian mission at Ucluelet on the west coast of Vancouver Island in 1898.
-She traveled also to a rural art colony in St Ives, Cornwall, returning to British Columbia in 1905.
-Carr took a teaching position in Vancouver at the 'Ladies Art Club' that she held for no longer than a month – she was unpopular amongst her students due to her rude behavior of smoking and cursing at them in class, and the students began to boycott her courses.
+She studied at the California School of Design in San Francisco for three years (1890–1893) before returning to Victoria.
+In 1899, in some ways overcoming her family background, Carr visited Ucluelet on the west coast of Vancouver Island.
+That same year, Carr traveled to London, where she decided to transform herself into a professional artist and to make it her life's calling.

+She began her studies at the Westminster School of Art.
+She then took art classes from John William Whiteley in Bushey, Hertfordshire and afterwards traveled to an art colony in St Ives, Cornwall, studying with Julius Olsson and Algernon Talmage (1901).
+In 1902, she returned to Bushey, and studied with Whiteley, till she experienced a nervous breakdown and had to convalesce.

+She returned to British Columbia in 1904.
+In 1905, she gave children's art classes as well as creating political cartoons for the Week, a newspaper in Victoria and in 1906, Carr took a teaching position in Vancouver at the Vancouver Studio Club and School of Art for a short time – she was a popular teacher but left to open her own studio and give children's art classes.